Frequently Asked Questions

 You may also complete the paper Form 4506-T and mark box 8, then mail or fax the form to the IRS.
 Requests submitted via this form can take up to 30 days.
 Once received, upload a copy through StudentForms.

 There are different types of verification.
 Some require the student to submit tax information and a statement of who lives in their household.
 Others are asked to verify their identity.
-The Department of Education even requests that some students verify their citizenship status.
-Each of these different types of verification are noted on the FAFSA via codes that are sent to us.
+Each of these different types of verification are noted on the FAFSA via codes that instruct the Institution what to verify.

 Common forms requested are: